izure1/coord-matrix2d/README.md

 Returns the scalar product results of two matrices.

+### `Matrix.CosSim`(a: `Matrix<number>`, b: `Matrix<number>`): `number`

+Calculate and return cosine similarity between the two matrices.
+This does not distinguish between the rows and columns of the matrix.
+List all the elements of the matrix and convert it to a vector, then compare the similarity.

 ### `Matrix.IsSameSize`(a: `Matrix<any>`, b: `Matrix<any>`): `boolean`

 Returns whether the matrix has same size.
 It calculates with `row` and `col` properties.